coohom/cloud-docs/src/examples/layout_estimation.md

 # Layout Estimation

 ## Introduction

 Layout estimiation is a challenging task in 3D vision.
-Some datasets are proposed to tackle this problem, including the large scale synthetic dataset Structured3D.
-We will show th ability of Minvervas by agumentating the layout estimation task, which obtains state-of-the-art results.
+Several datasets are proposed to tackle this problem, including the large scale synthetic dataset Structured3D.
+We will show the ability of Minvervas by agumentating the layout estimation task, which obtains state-of-the-art results.

 ## DSL code
 <!-- For room layout estimation task, we create a